-To establish a worst case scenario, the applicant has undertaken an assessment of the impact on the highway network of the proposal, combined with the adjacent soil washing proposal (WSCC/051/19), a total of 75 additional HGV movements/day (38 HGVs travelling to/from the site).
+To establish a worst case scenario, the applicant has undertaken an assessment of the impact on the highway network of the proposal, combined with the adjacent soil heat treatment proposal (WSCC/050/19), a total of 75 additional HGV movements/day (38 HGVs travelling to/from the site).
 This has confirmed that the would be no unacceptable impact on highway safety, or residual cumulative impacts on highway capacity, including in terms of cumulative impact with the wider Brookhurst Wood site and North Horsham development.
-Therefore, the development is acceptable with regard to impacts on highway capacity and road safety..
+Therefore, the development is acceptable with regard to impacts on highway capacity and road safety.